melvinhe/HealthChain/README.md

 The HealthChain app aims to empower individuals by giving them control over their health data while facilitating research by providing researchers with a privacy-preserving platform for patient data discovery.

 ## Installation
+The repo contains two projects, each with their own installation process
+### decentra-app
 To get started, make sure you have [Node.js](https://nodejs.org) installed on your computer.
 The app is built using React, so you'll need npm (Node Package Manager) as well.

-1. Clone this repository to your local machine.
+1. Clone this repository to your local machine.\

 2. Open a terminal or command prompt and navigate to the project's `decentra-app` directory.